harness/harness-migrate/cmd/github/README.md

-# Git migrator for github
+# Git migrator for Github
 We support migrating these entities from Github:
 - Repository
 - Repository Public/Private status